GUIDE 2025

 4. Overviewing Process Mapping Activities

 Pharmaceutical writers collect details of manufacturing processes like boundaries, scopes, process inputs, process outputs, and sequences.
 They also facilitate these technical process mappings, thus allowing the identification of wastes and bottlenecks.
-Through the visualization of data flowcharts, they devise methods to minimize waste and redundancies.

 5. Incorporating Reviews into Documentation